RicardoVazquezJuarez/metagenome_binning/binning_tutorial.md

 * Understand metagenomic binning and perform a binning exercise

 ##Tutorial

-[MetaBAT, an efficient tool for accurately reconstructing single genomes from complex microbial communities] (https://peerj.com/articles/1165/)
+We will be running a specific tool for metagenomic binning called MetaBAT.
+You can read about this tool and its applications in the original paper, [MetaBAT, an efficient tool for accurately reconstructing single genomes from complex microbial communities] (https://peerj.com/articles/1165/)

+Let's start by getting our computer!

 1. Initiate an Amazon EC2 instance if you don't have one launched already
    a. ubuntu
    b. m3.large

+Now, let's download our software.

 2. Where to get MetaBAT?
    A: MetaBAT is deposited in BitBucket (remote repository like GitHub)